 These classes contain a modified curriculum.
 They are designed to make students with significant disabilities as independent as possible within school and community environments.
-All courses in this section are for students completing a Certificate of Completion.
-Students receive a high level of support.

-LIFE SKILLS Semesters: 2 Grade Level: 9-12 Prerequisites: Must be recommended in the Individual Education Plan.
+All courses in this section are for students completing an Alternate Diploma or Certificate of Students receive a Completion. high level of support.
+Penn# 2202 LIFE SKILLS Semesters: 2 Units: 2 Grade Level: 9-12 Prerequisites: Must be recommended in the Individual Education Plan.
 Weight: 4.0 IDOE: 0500 Course Description:

 This multidisciplinary course provides students the opportunity to continue to develop basic skills including writing, math, organizational, and interpersonal skills.
-Students will work on home living skills such as cooking, cleaning, and laundry, as well as a variety of employability skills.
+Students will work on home living skills such as cooking, cleaning, and laundry, as well as a of employability variety skills.
 Students will also learn about personal care, health, and safety.
-Skills will be emphasized for each student based on their Individualized Education Program (IEP) in line with content connectors.
-Community based instruction may also be used to practice daily living skills.
-This course is for students working towards a Certificate of Completion.
+Skills will be emphasized for each student based on their Individualized Education Program (IEP) in line with content Community connectors. based instruction may also be used to practice daily living skills.
+Students in this course are working towards an Alternate Diploma or Certificate of Completion.

-LS BIOLOGY I Semesters: 2 Credits: 2 Grades: 9-12

-Prerequisites: Must be recommended in the Individual Education Plan Weight: 4.0 IDOE: 3024 Course Description:
+LS BIOLOGY I Semesters: 2 Units: 2 Grade Level: 9-12 Prerequisites: Must be recommended in the Individual Education Plan Weight: 4.0 IDOE: 3024 Course Description:

 Lifeskills Biology is a modified science course based on the following core topics: Std.
 1 Cellular Structure and Function, Std.
 2 Matter Cycles and Energy Transfer, Std.
 3 Interdependence of Organisms, Std.
 4 Inheritance & Variation in Traits, and Std.
 5 Evolution.
-Multi-sensory learning and differentiated instruction should focus on developing knowledge is gained from observation of natural phenomena and experimentation, desianina and conductina bv investigations guided by theory, and by evaluating and communicating the results of those investigations according to accepted procedures.
-Students will address approaching standards for the Science Engineering Process and Standards (SEPS) as well as the Content Connectors for the Indiana State Practical Standards for Bioloav. application will be a primary focus to promote independent living skills and personal safety in the community.
+Multi-sensory learning and differentiated instruction should focus on developing student understanding that scientific knowledge from is gained observation of natural phenomena and experimentation, by designing conducting investigations and guided by theory, and by evaluating and communicating the results of those investigations according to accepted procedures.
+Students will address approaching standards for the Science and Engineering Process Standards (SEPS) as well as the Content Connectors for the Indiana State Standards for Biology.
+Practical application will be a primary focus to promote independent livina skills and personal safety in the community.
 Students may take Lifeskills Biology 1B to continue content at a much slower pace.
-Students will be assessed through Indiana's Alternate Measure (IAM) in 10th grade vear to measure student achievement and growth according to Indiana's Content Connectors aligned to the Indiana Academic Standards.
+Students will be assessed through Indiana's Alternate Measure (IAM) in the 10th grade year to measure student achievement and growth according to Indiana's Content Connectors aligned to the Indiana Academic Standards.
+Students in this course are working towards an Alternate Diploma or Certificate of Completion.

-LS BIOLOGY II

-Prerequisites: Must be recommended in the Individual Education Plan Weight: 4.0 IDOE: 3024

-Lifeskills Biology is a modified science course based on the following core topics: Std.
+LS BIOLOGY II Semesters: 2 Units: 2 Grade Level: 10-12 Prerequisites: Must be recommended in the Individual Education Plan Weight: 4.0 IDOE: 3024 Course Description: Lifeskills Biology is a modified course based on the science following core topics: Std.
 1 Cellular Structure and Function, Std.
-2 Matter Cycles and Energy Transfer, Std.
-3 Interdependence of Organisms, Std.
+2 Matter Cycles and Energy Transfer, Interdependence Std.
+3 of Organisms, Std.
 4 Inheritance & Variation in Traits, and Std.
 5 Evolution.
-Multi-sensory learning and differentiated instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation, bv designing and conducting investigations guided by theory, and by Level: 9-12 evaluating and communicating the results student understanding that scientific of those investigations according to Prerequisites: Must be recommended procedures.
-Students will accepted address approaching standards for the and Engineering Process Science Standards (SEPS) as well as the Content Connectors for the Indiana State Standards for Biology.
-Practical application will be a primary focus to promote independent living skills and personal safety in the community.
-Students will be assessed through Indiana's Alternate Measure (IAM) in 10th measure grade vear to student achievement and growth according to Indiana's Content Connectors aligned to 9 the Indiana Academic Standards.
+Multi-sensory learning and differentiated instruction should focus developing on student understanding that scientific knowledge gained is from observation of natural phenomena and experimentation, by designing conducting investigations and guided by theory, and by evaluating and communicating the results of those investigations according to accepted procedures.
+Students will address approaching standards for the Science and Engineering Process Standards (SEPS) as well as the Content Connectors for the Indiana State Standards for Biology.
+Practical application will be a focus primary to promote independent living skills and personal safety in the community.
+Students will be assessed through Indiana's Alternate Measure (IAM) in the 10th grade year to measure student achievement and growth according to Indiana's Content Connectors aligned to the Indiana Academic Standards.
+Students in this course are working towards an Alternate Diploma or Certificate of Completion.